RyanFullStack/csc-weather-app/README.md

 The Aloft section displays wind conditions aloft according to NOAA forecasts.
 This information is updated once per hour at the top of every hour.

+### Detailed

+The Detailed section displays a collection of information of weather info displayed in a table.
+Also has a live Student Weather Hold Indicator.

+### Radar

+The Radar section displays an embed of the Windy App.

 ### Webcam

 This is a live view of the hangar at Chicagoland Skydiving Center.